wp-plugins/decent-comments/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixed to avoid class not found issues

 = 1.0.0 =
 * Initial release.

 == Upgrade Notice ==

+= 1.0.1 =
+Update if you get class not found errors

 = 1.0.0 =
 No need to upgrade yet.